jas0nmjames/jas0nmjames.github.io/writing/draft-why-this-project.md

 - Spend more time publishing content than organizing it.

 I'll probably still use Apple reminders or Microsoft tasks or Google reminders for day to day list creation, but I want to get away from *any* note-taking outside of the model above.

+## Own My Data

+- recent privacy issues
+- philophy of open source / open internet / free data
+- Know the tools you use